rickijen/azureiotoperations-elastel-zephyr/README.md

    # C:\Users\rijen\zephyrproject\zephyr\samples\net\mqtt_publisher
    ```

 3. Build the project with the Zephyr util **West**, or if you have already configured proper VS Code IDE extensions, you can simply build directly from VS Code.
-Update the file "prj.conf" with the correct IP address of your IIoT Gateway before running west build.
+Update the file **prj.conf** with the correct IP address of your IIoT Gateway before running west build.

    ```
    CONFIG_NET_CONFIG_PEER_IPV4_ADDR="192.168.1.105"